verita-fw/core/README.md

 You can use the package `php-codesniffer` on Debian/Ubuntu.
 Python code will require `pycodestyle`.

-For easier development you may want to use an Muro VM and run:
+For easier development you may want to use an OPNsense VM and run:
 `pkg install os-debug` that will install all the necessary tools.

 make sweep